hucker/tpath/README.md

     .files())
 ```

+### Deep File System Traversal

+> **PQuery uses a stack-based directory walker, not recursion.** This means it can traverse extremely deep file systems without any risk of Python stack overflow.
+The traversal is fully iterative, so you can safely query directories with thousands of nested levels.

 ### Type Safety Best Practices

 For optimal type checking and IDE support, consider using typed functions instead of inline lambdas: